mphowardlab/mphowardlab.github.io/_members/cravey-luke.md

 email: tlc0053@auburn.edu
 ---

-Luke joined the lab in 2024 and currently works with Mayukh using computational modeling to simulate the assembly of anisotropic colloids via solvent drying.
+Luke joined the lab in 2024 as an REU student working with Mayukh to use computational modeling to simulate the assembly of patchy colloids via solvent drying.
 Luke plans to pursue a M.S. in chemical engineering upon graduation.